acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 See [Payment from Hosts to ACF](#payment-from-hosts-to-acf).

 ## Mirror announcements
-ACF will endeavor to finalize the host bids 10 weeks before the tournament, at which time all hosts should publish their announcements.
-Hosts must announce their tournament to the [Quizbowl Resource Center Forums](http://www.hsquizbowl.org/forums/viewforum.php?f=8), add their tournament to the [Quizbowl Resource Center Database](http://hsquizbowl.org/db/tournaments/), and contact local teams in a timely fashion.
-If the host team or region maintains a social media presence, they are also encouraged to advertise their tournament via social media.
+ACF will endeavor to finalize hosts 10 weeks before a tournament, at which time hosts should publish their announcements.
+Hosts must announce their tournament on the [Quizbowl Resource Center Forums](http://www.hsquizbowl.org/forums/viewforum.php?f=8), add their tournament to the [Quizbowl Resource Center Database](http://hsquizbowl.org/db/tournaments/), and contact local teams in a timely fashion.
+Hosts are also encouraged to advertise their tournament via social media.

+ACF will provide an announcement template to hosts.
 The title of announcement should be in the form of “[Year] ACF [Tournament] at [Site].”
 The announcement should explicitly state, at a minimum, the date and day of the week of the tournament (which will normally be Saturday, but can be Sunday in some cases); instructions on how to register; and the link to [official ACF information on packet submission](/packet-submission-guidelines).

 ## Tournament format and rules
 ### Minimum guaranteed games
 All teams must be offered at least 9 meaningful games for Fall, and 10 meaningful games for Winter and Regionals.
 For online tournaments, all teams must be offered at least 7 games.
 (Exceptions must be approved by the Site Coordinator.)
 ACF recommends offering at least 11 games for in-person tournaments.
 See [ACF’s suggested formats and tiebreaking procedures](/formats).
 Hosts should expect that at least 15 packets will be available for Fall, Winter, and Regionals (13 for online tournaments).
 All tournament formats must be approved by the Site Coordinator one week before the tournament.

 ### Rules
 Hosts must use the [official ACF rules](/gameplay-rules) for gameplay.